Code-Institute-Submissions/DentalCare/README.md

 ### Test-Case: Web Browsers

-This website has tested on desktops using the following web browsers:<br />
+This website has been tested on desktops using the following web browsers:<br />
 * Google Chrome
 * Firefox
 * Microsoft Edge